Pathway to Innovation

-Delight (Chizoba) Obiozor, a nursing student entering her third semester, is currently enrolled in the Pathway to Innovation program.
-She is working with faculty mentor Sabina Kupershmidt, Ph.D., to conduct a health needs assessment for immigrant populations in southeastern South Dakota.
-To prepare for this project, Delight is getting an introduction into the ethics of Human Subjects Research during the summer semester.
+Matthew Springer is a nursing student who entered the Pathway to Innovation program the summer before his third semester of the nursing program.
+He is working with faculty mentor Sabina Kupershmidt, Ph.D., to conduct a health needs assessment for immigrant and control populations in southeastern South Dakota.
+To prepare for this project, Matthew completed a research ethics and compliance training course prior to beginning any work on the project.

 During the program, students will have the opportunity to be involved in several professional development activities.
 These include but are not limited to: